 Courts do not tolerate physical, sexual or emotional abuse of any person, and especially any child.
-When one of our clients is a victim, we know the immediate steps to take, 24 hours a day.
-We have experience in all forums dealing with abuse, from the initial contact with law enforcement, ex parte orders of adult and child protection, investigations by juvenile authorities and guardians ad litem, and the securing of testimony by expert counselors, therapists and other healthcare professionals.
+When one of his clients is a victim, Dan Pingelton knows the immediate steps to take, 24 hours a day.
+He has experience in all forums dealing with abuse, from the initial contact with law enforcement, ex parte orders of adult and child protection, investigations by juvenile authorities and guardians ad litem, and the securing of testimony by expert counselors, therapists and other health care professionals.

 Dan Pingelton has always aggressively litigated cases for abuse victims.
 Under no circumstances should any case ever be resolved on the basis of fear.
-Certain cases require maximum protection, and when necessary, we have obtained orders denying all contact with abusers, as well as monetary compensation for injuries.
-(One of these sexual abuse perpetrators remains in prison, almost twenty years later.)
+Certain cases require maximum protection, and when necessary, he has obtained orders denying all contact with abusers, as well as monetary compensation for injuries.
+(One of these sexual abuse perpetrators remains in prison, almost 20 years later.)

 What Can I Do About False Allegations?

 Some of the most troubling events are false accusations of abuse, especially sexual abuse.
 Here is an example from a case that Dan Pingelton handled about 15 years ago: